hyjk2000/mars-rover/README.md

 # mars-rover

-A Näive Mars Rover Simulator
+A näive Mars rover simulator.

+This is a TDD practice given by @JimmyLv.